Week Six

 A week when I didn't feel like doing anything. a week when I couldn't get motivated.

-It was the week my darling husband passed away last year from a brain tumour
+It was the week my darling husband passed away last year from a brain tumour.

 A verse from this poem was read at his funeral.